AcroMace/DrumHead/README.md

 Spark AR project to play drums by swinging your head

+## Getting started

+1. Open DrumHead.arproj in Spark AR Studio
+2. Press Play
+3. You can send the project to your logged in IG/FB account to test

 ## Files

 All of the actual logic is inside `scripts/drumhead.js`